Getting Started

 Recommended: SoR3

 SoR3 significantly reduces recovery time after attacks, allowing for much quicker movement afterward.
 It also executes full attack combos even when not hitting enemies.
-SoR2 adds considerable delay before you can move again, which can be punishing in this faster-paced remake, especially at higher difficulties.
+SoR2 adds considerable delay before you can move again, which can be punishing especially at higher difficulties.

 Jump Type